Today, I’m happy to share more about what we’ve been working on at Origin.

 Further, current solutions don’t allow you to actually do anything.
 On the off chance that an employee learns something from static, generalized financial materials, they don’t have a place to execute their financial plans.

 This is where Origin comes in.
-We’re the first platform that combines human financial planners with bleeding edge financial technology that both educates employees and allows them to create, execute and track their own, personalized financial plans.
+We’re the first platform that combines human financial planners with cutting-edge financial technology that both educates employees and allows them to create, execute and track their own, personalized financial plans.

 Unfortunately, the folks crunching the numbers haven’t always seen it this way.
 Where’s the value?
 What’s the ROI?
 In the light of today’s difficult business environment, this dynamic is truer than ever.